 - 10% off car rentals worldwide at Hertz, complimentary car-class upgrade and complimentary Hertz Gold Plus Rewards membership

 The key to the DBS Woman’s World card is the excellent rate for online transactions, both in Singapore and overseas, at 4 miles per dollar spent.
-If you achieve exactly the monthly cap of $2,000 spend in this category throughout the year that’s equivalent to 96,000 KrisFlyer miles or Asia Miles per annum.
+If you achieve exactly the monthly cap of $2,000 spend in this category throughout the year that’s equivalent to 96,000 KrisFlyer miles, Asia Miles or Qantas Points per annum.

 Another great thing about this card of course is that men can get it too, and many should to take full advantage of this same benefit.

 There are no significant other perks worth having with this card however, so for physical shopping such as in department stores, take a look at the Citi Rewards (review here) or OCBC Titanium Rewards (review here) cards for better miles-earning options.